zach-karlovich/website/README.md

 This website was built using a mix of AI tools and some manual work to personalize it.
 I have absolutely no experience with Next.js or Tailwind CSS.
 This was a fun learning experience and it's a great starting point.
 Pretty remarkable what you can do with AI these days.

 # Personal Website
-A modern, responsive personal website built with Next.js and styled with Tailwind CSS using the Nord color theme.
+A modern, responsive personal website built with Next.js and styled with Tailwind CSS using the Nord color theme by John Z. Karlovich.
 Features a dynamic particle background and integrates with GitHub to showcase projects.

 ## Features
 - Dark theme using Nord color palette with animated particle background
 - Responsive design that works on desktop and mobile
 - Built with Next.js 14 and TypeScript
 - Dynamic project showcase pulling directly from GitHub
-- Integrated blog system
-- Professional resume/CV section
+- Notes section for sharing thoughts and insights
 - Automatic README parsing for project documentation

 ## Tech Stack